FaustXVII/eonics-hacknight-16/README.md

 With `higher-order functions` we can change this with ease, and make it look gorgeous in the process!
 Often this comes with additional benefits such as `lazy evaluation` and if you recognize a `Monoid` you can do it in parallel as well!

+ Go to: `src/functionalVsImperative/ImperativeToFunctional.java` and follow the instructions in the comments.

 **If you want to dive deeper in **FP** with Java.<br>Here an interesting article :**
 * [Java without if](http://ashtonkemerling.com/posts/java-without-if/)